localstack/docs/content/en/references/network-troubleshooting/created-resources/_index.md

 You are trying to access a resource that was created by LocalStack, for example an OpenSearch cluster or RDS database.

 When created, these resources are accessible from a URL, or they will return a hostname that you can access.
-In general, the environment variable `LOCALSTACK_HOSTNAME` can be used to control what hostname is returned.
+In general, the environment variable `LOCALSTACK_HOSTNAME` can be used to control what hostname is returned, though currently not in every case.
 For more details about specific situations, see below.

 # From your host